Animal welfare licences

 Changes to the animal licensing laws

-The Government has announced that it intends to reform the licensing legislation for animal businesses, and it is currently expected that these changes will take effect from October 2018.
-While the exact details of the new scheme are still being finalised, it is likely that animal boarding businesses (including home boarders and day carers), dog breeders, pet shops and riding establishments will be covered under a single type of licence from that date.
+The Government has now published updated legislation for animal businesses and confirmed that these changes will take effect from 1 October 2018.
+Under the new laws, animal boarding businesses (including home boarders and day carers), dog breeders, pet shops and riding establishments will be covered under a single type of licence from that date.
 It will be known as an 'animal activity licence', with new nationally-set licence conditions for businesses providing animal-related services.

 Telephone: 01442 228470 / 228860